The Interactive & Immersive HQ

 Wrap Up

-So, that’s an overview of TouchDesigner, why it’s so unique, and why it’s an amazing, worthwhile program to learn.
+So, that’s an overview of TouchDesigner, why it’s so unique, and why it’s an amazing, worthwhile program to get into, where you’re interested in live music visuals, fixed media works, fun particle systems, or interactive installations.

-In our TouchDesigner tutorial series, we’re going to get started by looking at the basics.
+In our TouchDesigner introduction series, we’re going to get started by looking at the basics.
 First up is Mouse Controls!

 About The Author